smartpcr/azure-storage-azcopy/README.md

 :white_check_mark: Copy objects, directories, and buckets from Google Cloud Platform (GCP) to Azure Blob Storage (Blobs only).

+:white_check_mark: Download files from HTTP/HTTPS endpoints with automatic parallelization and authentication support.

 :white_check_mark: List files in a container.

 :white_check_mark: Recover from failures by restarting previous jobs.